maned/goblin/README.md

 ---

+###Current Limitations / To-do List

+goblin is currently in a development, alpha phase.
+We are looking for feedback to help build the product out based on some great user feedback.
+However, there are a few things we are looking to do sooner than later (and would love your help with!):

+1. Redesigned Admin Area
+2. Multiple .gob file support
+3. Better, bootstrapped default theme.
+4. A script to make installing easier.

+---
 ###Feedback

 Please, please, please provide feedback!
 We would *love* to hear your thoughts on goblin, as well as field any and all bugs